SolidLabResearch/solid-sfef-cli/README.md

 ## Introduction <a name="introduction"></a>

-The Solid Front End Form CLI is meant to help creating forms on Vue/Angular frameworks from SHACL (Shapes Constraint Language) files.
+The Solid Front End Form CLI is meant to help create forms on Vue/Angular frameworks from SHACL (Shapes Constraint Language) files.

-The [```create```](#usage-create) comamnd recreates a ```<form>``` using the rules from a SHACL file on the framework selected.
+The [```create```](#usage-create) command recreates a ```<form>``` using the rules from a SHACL file on the framework selected.

-The available frameworks are: **Vue3** and **Angular2**.
+The available frameworks are **Vue3** and **Angular2**.

-All outputted forms components are created without styles.
+All outputted form components are created without styles.

 For both frameworks, all [HTML form elements](https://developer.mozilla.org/en-US/docs/Web/API/HTMLFormElement/elements) have been implemented.
-For each form element, all possible attributes and values have been taken in consideration.
+For each form element, all possible attributes and values have been taken into consideration.

 But, only the ```<input>``` element is considered in the mapping as of now.